Forbes Pipe Organ

 What has long been part of the vision for the Performing Arts Center is now reality.
 Harold Miossi Hall is home to a magnificent pipe organ built on the same grand scale as the instruments that grace cathedrals and concert halls in the world’s largest cities.

-With the pledge in hand, a committee went to work to find the kind of organ they could buy for the funds and the theater space available.
-In the meantime, designers modified plans for Harold Miossi Hall to make room for this “king of instruments,” since a pipe organ of this size weighs about 20 tons, and steel reinforcement was needed to support it.
+With the Hartmans’ pledge in hand, a committee went to work to find the kind of organ they could buy for the funds and the theater space available.
+In the meantime, designers modified plans for the theatre to make room for this “king of instruments,” since a pipe organ of this size weighs about 20 tons, and steel reinforcement was needed to support it.

-Some time after John and Barbara Hartman died in an accident in France, PAC construction funds were running short, and the money for the organ was diverted into the general construction fund.
-But, the dream did not fade.
+Tragically, John and Barbara Hartman died in an accident in France, and the fate of the organ came into question.
+PAC construction funds were running short, and the money for the organ was diverted into the general construction fund.
 Thanks to a generous donation from Hartman heirs, the organ box was built and is now dedicated to the John and Barbara Hartman.

-Still remaining, though, was the question of how to pay for the organ.
-The answer came from local philanthropists: Bert and Candace Forbes.
-Bert Forbes grew up attending a small Presbyterian Church with a small pipe organ played by a family friend.
-Bert Forbes developed a love for organ music, which he shares with his wife, Candace.
-They seek out concerts, recitals and even practice sessions in churches and cathedrals whenever they go to Europe, and they say, “There’s nothing like the sound of a big pipe organ reverberating in a huge cathedral.”
+With the Performing Arts Center construction completed in 1996, there was still a lack of funds for the organ.
+Four years later, the answer came from local philanthropists, Bert and Candace Forbes.
+Bert grew up attending a small Presbyterian Church with a small pipe organ played by a family friend.
+Bert developed a love for organ music, which he shares with his wife, Candace.
+They seek out concerts, recitals and even practice sessions in churches and cathedrals whenever they go to Europe, saying, “There’s nothing like the sound of a pipe organ reverberating in a huge cathedral.”

-On June 19, 2006, the organ’s 2,767 pipes were delivered into the eager hands of a crew of enthusiastic “free unloaders” who took the cherished cargo from the vans, carried it into the theater and carefully unwrapped each pipe for installation.
+On June 19, 2006, the organ’s 2,767 pipes were delivered into the eager hands of a crew of sixty-seven enthusiastic volunteers of all ages from around the county who took the cherished cargo from the vans, carried it into the theater and carefully unwrapped each pipe for installation.

 Man I, 61 notes